elijah-team/elijah-lang-lgpl/elijjah.md

 Maybe the language will evolve concurrency and safety features present in other languages like Rust and Erlang.
 The programmer has fine-grained control of memory layout (using `struct`s) where applicable (meaning largely using the C/C++ backends, though transparent access to C/C++ objects is supported).
 Performance of idiomatic Elijjah is comparable to that of idiomatic C++.

-Elijjah also supports const correctness and immutable funtions, where an object is not allowed to be modified in any way.
+Elijjah also supports const correctness and immutable functions, where an object is not allowed to be modified in any way.

 ### Ownership

-Maybe the `borrow` keywword will be implemented one day.
+Maybe the `borrow` keyword will be implemented one day.

 ### Types and polymorphism